aclew/AAS-minCHAT-Checker/README.md

 ## Instructions
+0. Locate the .eaf file you want to check; it will *not* work to just right-click a single eaf and save-as in github.
+Clone (recommended) or downloaded (not ideal but will work) the whole zip folder where the eafs you want live.
+Please make sure to use the right version of your eaf files (i.e. the github version in rely_XXX or raw_XXX)
 1. Export the .eaf file you want to check as a tab-delimited text (File > Export As > Tab-delimited text)
 2. Go to https://aclew.shinyapps.io/AAS-minCHAT-Checker/
 3. Upload the file and click Submit